elecfreaks/learn-en/microbitKit/iot_kit/excel_and_microbit.md

 Now that we have the data coming into the grid, we’re in the plain old good Excel formula and charting territory.
 Time to do something with the data we are collecting!

-To keep things generic, the VBA scripts reads the data as-is into the grid, so Column “E” contains the actual data, as it arrived over the wire.
-In our case, it’s two numbers, comma-separated.
+To keep things generic, the VBA scripts reads the data asis into the grid, so Column “E” contains the actual data, as it arrived over the wire.
+In our case, it’s two numbers, commaseparated.

 So, first thing we want to do is to break it up into two distinct values per row.
 The light level, and the acceleration value.
 I did that on purpose in the easy to read way – used the FIND formula to find the location of the “,” separator inside the incoming data, and then used NUMERVALUE and LEFT and RIGHT formulas to break the string apart and convert it into two numeric values.